tye50/MotorLab/README.md

 ## MotorLab

-Motors are the cause of **any** movement that happens on the robot, so understanding how to interact with them in code is extremely fundamental for programming all parts of the robot.
+Motors are the cause of movement on a robot, so understanding how to interact with them in code is fundamental for robot programming.

 In general, motors are devices that convert electrical energy into motion, which is a complicated way of saying that they spin when you power them.
-As a result, the most common way to get a motor to do something is to give it what's called a "duty cycle", which is a value between -1.0 and +1.0 which dictates at what percent of full power the motor will spin at.
+As a result, the most common way to get a motor to do something is to give it what's called a *duty cycle*, which is a value between -1.0 and +1.0 which dictates at what percent of full power the motor will spin at.

 These facts about motors are reflected in the code that is used to control them.
-The most common way motors are controlled in code is by setting their duty cycle value, usually by something that looks like `motor.set(1.0)`.
+The most common way motors are controlled in code is by setting their *duty cycle*, usually by something that looks like `motor.set(1.0)`.

 For a robot's drivetrain, motors allow it to move, whether that be through human input or autonomous routines.
-This lab will guide you through a series of challenges to get used to utilizing motors for simple drivetrain motion, as well as building the foundation for using **control theory** to use motors for autonomous control.
+This lab will guide you through a series of challenges about simple drivetrain motion as well as simple autonomous control using **control theory**.

 ### Motor Functions